 From August to December, Cephas sat down with all 55 other men, he spoke with them all and took their head shot.
-He then edited all the images and released this as an artistic message to the media, a series of 56 portrait images that showcased black men in hoodies with their job roles and achievements listed.
-The message was simple, "let's change the narrative and start talking about black men in a positive light".
-Cephas, lanched this the day before Christmas and the campaign took off.
+He then edited all the images and released this as an artistic message to the media, a series of 56 portrait images that showcased Black men in hoodies with their job roles and achievements listed.
+The message was simple, "let's change the narrative and start talking about Black men in a positive light".
+Cephas, launched this the day before Christmas and the campaign took off.

 Pictured / Cephas speaking to Zech #4

 The men came together to start the first discussion.
 As part of our mission, we look to put Black men at the forefront of our own conversation.
 As time goes on, we will explore the voice and mind of Black men through film/visual communication.

 Pictured / Dumisani #26, Joss #31, Cephas #34, Tunde #8, Pablo #3

 Cephas and Deborah brought on Harry as Operations Coordinator and as a business we intent to develop and grow our team where needed, raise funds to grow our program/strategy and build upon the impact we currently have.